revaadi/STATICSWEASSIGNM/README.md

    ```

 4. **Service Account Key:**
    You will need to include the `serviceAccountKey.json` file from Firebase for accessing Firebase Admin features.
-Make sure the `serviceAccountKey.json` file is placed in the `geoquizbackend` directory.
+Make sure the `serviceAccountKey.json` file is placed in the `geoquiz-backend` directory.
 This file contains sensitive information, so be sure **not** to commit it to your repository.

 5. **Running the Backend:**
    To run the backend with `nodemon` for automatic restarts, use the following command: